Diving into the heart of Saint-Germain-des-Prés

 - Les Deux Magots and the Brasserie Lipp, two neighboring cafes to the Flore, with late 19th-century art deco decoration.. are also known to be frequented by the Parisian elite.

-- Le Procope, located on rue de l'ancienne comédie since 1686, is the oldest restaurant in Paris.
+- Le Procopelocated on the rue de l'ancienne comédie since 1686, is the oldest restaurant in Paris.
 The decor has hardly changed since the Revolution!
-You can taste dishes like veal head, a typical Parisian dish from the late 18th century.". .
+Here you can enjoy tête de veau, a typical Parisian dish from the late 18th century.. .

-- Le Comptoir du Relais This friendly restaurant (located not far from Odéon metro station) offers quality traditional French cuisine, made from fresh and local products, including delicious meats.
+- Le Comptoir du Relais French cuisine: this friendly restaurant (located not far from Odéon metro station) serves high-quality traditional French cuisine, made with fresh, local produce, including succulent meats.
 Ideal for lunch!

-- The market on rue de Buci and the restaurants nearby This covered market is a local landmark, where you can pick up a wide range of local products and crafts.
+- The market on rue de Buci and the restaurants nearby This covered market is an emblematic part of the district, offering a wide range of local products and crafts.
 There are plenty of restaurants to choose from in the area.
 The picturesque family-run restaurant Le petit Vatel is our favourite.
 In the Rue Princesse, Rue Guisarde and Rue des Cannettes - particularly lively at weekends - you'll find plenty of relaxed bars.
 A charming district, perfect for having fun with friends and meeting new people!

 A visit to Saint-Germain-des-Prés is a journey through the history and culture of Paris, with all its charms and good addresses.
 Don't hesitate to let your curiosity guide you as you explore the backstreets and hidden spots of this unique district!